lucia-auth/lucia/documentation/content/main/database/prisma.md

 ---
 _order: 0
 title: "Prisma"
+description: "Learn how to use Prisma with Lucia"
 ---

 An adapter for Prisma ORM.
 Can be used with: SQL, MySQL, PostgreSQL, and SQLite.